 Rest during winter, ready for summer

-Of course, one of the best reasons to care for your varicose veins during winter is so that you can be ready to show off your legs when summer arrives.
+Of course, one of the best reasons to care for your varicose veins during winter is so that you can be ready to show off your legs and return to the activities you enjoy when warmer weather arrives.

 “The majority of treatment options for varicose veins are minimally invasive and performed on an outpatient basis, so recovery is quick,” says Dr. DiGiovanni.
 “You can be back on your feet and enjoying life without the pain of varicose veins by the beginning of spring and summer if you seek treatment soon.”